Which career feel right for you – Take the Nursing vs. Physical Therapy Career Challenge

 When you compare registered nursing vs. physical therapy, it’s obvious you’ll have a great healthcare career no matter which occupation you choose.
 Both are rewarding from a personal and financial standpoint.
 Plus, the increased demand for healthcare services in this country means there’s going to be a lot of job security in these professions for years to come.

-Physical therapists may earn higher salaries, but they spend a lot more time in school than registered nurses.
+Physical therapists may earn higher salaries, but they spend more time in school than registered nurses.
 Registered nurses can also go back to school at any time to pursue an advanced practice role that yields higher pay.
 Nurse practitioners, for example, are among the highest-paid professionals in nursing.
-According to CareerOneStop.org, nurse practitioners earn a median annual salary of $123,960 in Massachusetts and $106,770 in North Carolina.
+According to the Bureau of Labor Statistics, as of May 2021 nurse practitioners earn a median annual salary of $129,540 in Massachusetts and $112,730 in North Carolina.

 So, it’s really up to you to decide which of these professions is best for you.
-If you’re leaning toward nursing, be sure to contact our admission team to see how our Accelerated BSN program in Massachusetts or North Carolina can build on your non-nursing bachelor’s degree to make a 16-month transition into nursing possible.
+If you’re leaning toward nursing, be sure to contact our admission team to see how Northeastern University’s Accelerated BSN program near Boston, Massachusetts, or in Charlotte, North Carolina, can help you make a 16-month transition into nursing possible.